TabbyML/tabby/website/blog/2024-03-25-deploying-offline-with-docker/index.md

 ![Tabby Cli Output](./cli-output.png)

-If you encounter any further issues or have questions, feel free to explore our [community](https://slack.tabbyml.com/).
+If you encounter any further issues or have questions, consider join our [slack community](https://links.tabbyml.com/join-slack).
 Our friendly Tabby enthusiasts are always ready to lend a helping paw and guide you to the answers you seek! 😸💡